Beloved Batman actor Kevin Conroy dies at 66 after battling cancer

-BATMAN REPRESENTATIVES Kevin Conroy confirmed Friday that the Batman actor has died at the age of 66 after a “brief battle with cancer.”
+Batman actor Kevin Conroy has died at the age of 66 after a brief battle with cancer, his representatives confirmed Friday.
 He is famous for voicing the famous superhero in the capital Batman: The Animated Series and the Arkham video games.

-After starting his career on stage (playing Hamlet in 1984) and appearing in TV shows like Dynasty, Another World and Cheers, Conroy was cast in a career-defining role as Batman, the animated series starting in 1992.
+After starting his career on stage (playing Hamlet in 1984) and appearing in TV shows such as Dynasty and Another World and Cheers, Conroy was cast in a career-defining role as Batman, the animated series starting in 1992.

 “Kevin’s warm heart, joyful deep laughter, and the pure love of life will be with me forever,” Andrea Romano, the director who played Conroy, said in a statement.

-He has also played the superhero in the DC follow-up shows Batman Beyond, Justice League and Justice League Unlimited, as well as several animated films, such as the amazing Mask of the Phantasm.
+He has also played a superhero in the DC follow-up shows Batman Beyond, Justice League, and Justice League Unlimited, as well as several animated films, including Incredible. phantom maskand video games like unfairness And this year MultiVersus (His last performance in the role).
 He filmed a live version of the character in Arrowverse’s 2019 Crisis on Infinite Earths Crossover event.

-Earlier this year, Conroy wrote a deeply personal story to DC Pride 2022 Comedy Anthology On how coming out as gay helped him find his voice Bruce Waynewhose crusade against crime was driven by the pain of witnessing the murder of his parents.
+Earlier this year, Conroy wrote a Deeply personal story to DC Pride 2022 Comedy Anthology On how the struggles he faced as an actor after coming out as gay helped him find his voice Bruce Waynewhose crusade against crime was driven by the pain of witnessing the murder of his parents.
+The publisher of the DC comic Batman has praised Conroe Make this touching tale free to read on the DC Universe Infinite comic strip subscription service, she said Friday.

 He wrote in the story, “He seemed to roar from thirty years of frustration, confusion, denial, love and nostalgia… yearning for what?
 An anchor, a port, a sense of security, a sense of identity.”
 Find Batman.
 “Yes, I can talk.
 This is the terrain I know so well.
 I felt Batman rise from the depths.”

-Fellow actor Mark Hamill, who played the Joker in the 1990s animated series and the Arkham Games, praised Conroy as a “brilliant actor.”
+Fellow actor Mark Hamill, who played the Joker in the ’90s animated series and Arkham Games, said in a tweet: He liked Conroy “I love a brother”.
+He also released a statement praising him as a “brilliant actor.”

 Conroy was also a regular member of the convention circuit, Warmly greet the fans.
 Diane Pershing, who played Poison Ivy on the animated series, Noticed in a Facebook post He “will be sorely missed not only by the show’s cast but by his legion of fans around the world.”